 Where to stay in Valparaíso

-FAUNA HOTEL – One of the most budget friendly options.
+FAUNA HOTEL—One of the most budget-friendly options that’s connected to Viña del Mar.
 There is a restaurant with a terrace and great views.
+The rooms are also very nice and cozy.

 Further Readings